 PS5 DualSense controller vs Xbox Series X controller: design

-Both companies are taking drastically different approaches to controller designs with next-gen, with Sony doing away with the traditional DualShock design but Microsoft doubled down, improving its current design in subtle but important ways.
+Both companies took different approaches to controller designs with this generation.
+Sony did away with the traditional DualShock design but Microsoft doubled down, improving its current design in subtle but important ways.

-The immediate change you’ll notice with the PS5 DualSense controller is in its white color scheme, something restricted to limited edition PlayStation controllers in the past, while the central part of the controller remains black.
-While the analog sticks are in the same place, the face buttons are now transparent which gives the controller a more premium look.
+The immediate change you’ll notice with the PS5 DualSense controller is in its white color scheme – which was restricted to limited edition PlayStation controllers in the past – while the central aspect of the controller remains black.
+While the analog sticks are in the same place, face buttons are now transparent, giving the controller a more premium look.

 Otherwise, the touchpad returns, and the light strip embedded within it since the Dualshock 4’s mid-cycle revision is now positioned around the touchpad itself.
-The ‘Share’ button has been replaced with the ‘Create’ button, which Sony says they are using to “pioneer new ways for players to create epic gameplay content to share with the world”.
+The ‘Share’ button has been replaced with the ‘Create’ button, which Sony claims they're using to “pioneer new ways for players to create epic gameplay content to share with the world”.

-The controller is also now charged via USB-C connection as opposed to the previous micro-USB.
-USB-C is becoming the new standard and means you’ll be able to charge your controller via the same cable you use for many Android phones, recent iPad Pros, MacBooks, or your Nintendo Switch.
+The controller is also now charged via USB-C connection, as opposed to the previous micro-USB.
+USB-C is becoming the new standard, meaning you’ll be able to charge your controller via the same cable you use for many Android phones, recent iPad Pros, MacBooks, or your Nintendo Switch.